mardhanawn/express-templating-hbs/README.md

 - Create a new projects with Express Framework
 - Serving static files
 - Send data to view
-- Handle POST request body use using body parser middleware
+- Handle POST request body using body parser middleware